waldrain/waldrain.github.io/moniwonig.md

 geschirr, besteck, toepfe, spuele, wasser, ablauf, ablage, kuehlschrank;
 waschmaschine? induktionskochplatte? gasherd mit flaschengas?

-- stahltraeger: the width of the north end of the roof is 7.95 m from the outer corner of the leftmost walmdachsparren corner to the second-rightmost outside edge above the right side of the staircase, and my longest stahltraeger is the same length
+- stahltraeger: the width of the north end of the roof is 7.95 m from the outer corner of the leftmost walmdachsparren corner to the second-rightmost outside edge above the right side of the staircase, and my longest steel purlin (stahltraeger) is the same length
 - aussenkuechenwaschbeckengestell: grosses stahlwaschbecken, abwasser in den zisternenueberlauf fuehren

 done:

+- place north-east side column for outdoor kitchen roof
-- placed east side column for outdoor kitchen roof
+- place north- west side column for outdoor kitchen roof
+- remove cladding boards from the north side roof edge
+- improve cable layout along north side and north-west corner of house

 todo:

-- place west side column for outdoor kitchen roof
+- prepare attachment of outdoor kitchen roof rafters to the main roof
 - place supporting beam for outdoor kitchen roof
-- place sparren for outdoor kitchen roof
+- place rafters for outdoor kitchen roof
-- place lattung for outdoor kitchen roof
+- place battens for outdoor kitchen roof
 - cover outdoor kitchen roof

 ### Roofing EGN